artsycs/ridcalphapilot/README.md

-# ridcalphapilot
+# Training
-RIDC Alpha Pilot content
+This project trains the first model to rtecognize the racing gates for the Alpha Pilot challenge.